michaeleisel/zld/README.md

 #### Pre-built binary

 The pre-built binary for the latest release is [here](https://github.com/michaeleisel/zld/releases/latest).
+Note that Xcode is required to be installed for the dynamic libraries it provides to zld.

 #### Building from source (only supported for non-ARM macs)